 Kodachrome Basin State Park lies east of Bryce Canyon National Park.
 From the town of Cannonville, follow the signs to Kodachrome Basin.
 Take the only paved road going south of town.
 About 1.8 miles past the bridge over the Paria the road goes up and down through a narrow roadcut pass.
-This is Shepard Point.
+This is Shepard's Point.
 The southeast exposure seen to the left just after the pass will be discussed later.
 Continue on the paved road for about 2 miles to Kodachrome Basin State Park.
 Many protruding stone pipes and dikes are located in the region.
 The pipe with exposed striations discussed below is located behind the park store.

 In the region of Kodachrome Basin State Park, Utah, are found some unusual vertically oriented, intrusive sedimentary structures.
-They are called pipes if cylindrical in shape (see Figure 15), or dikes if flat-like in shape.
+They are called pipes if cylindrical in shape (see Figure 1), or dikes if flat-like in shape.
 These structures, which sometimes reach heights well over 50 m (150 ft), have come from the sedimentary layers below (Fig. 16, up arrow).
-In the same area, there is also indication of collapse (Fig. 16, down arrow; Fig 17) of some sediments into lower layers (Christiansen 1952).
+In the same area, there is also indication of collapse (Fig. 16, down arrow; Fig. 17) of some sediments into lower layers (Christiansen 1952).

-FIGURE 15.
+FIGURE 1.
 One of the largest exposed "pipes" in Kodachrome Basin.
 The surrounding rock, which is softer, has been eroded away, leaving this 50 m (150 ft) "monolith."
 The surface of the pipe is badly eroded.

 These features in the Jurassic layers raise interesting questions regarding the amount of time involved in their formation.
 The source layers would have to be soft in order to intrude into other layers.
 Sediments cannot remain soft forever; they tend to become cemented.
 Cementation occurs under pressure and/or when dissolved minerals are carried by water into the sediments, hardening them into rocks.
 Some other features of these pipes also suggest that there was not much time between deposition of these layers and recent (Plio-Pleistocene) geologic activity.
-The conundrum is that the standard geologic time scale implies well over 150 million years between laying down of these sediments and what appears to be the time of intrusion.
+The conundrum is that the standard geologic time scale implies well over 150 million years between the laying down of these sediments and what appears to be the time of intrusion.

 The details of these strata, which are about 600 m (2000 ft) thick, have been worked out by Thompson and Stokes (1970) (see Fig. 16).
 The Jurassic layers involved have a putative age of 144-208 million years.
-The Carmel Formation of this group averages around 179 million years, and the Entrada averages around 166 million years.
-In parts of the area an unnamed Plio-Pleistocene channel and sheet conglomerate (Gregory 1951) covers various formations.
-It contains basalt pebbles considered to be only 1-6 million years old, and therefore is interpreted to be much younger than the main Jurassic sedimentary formations of the area.